top of page

 I'M AN ORIGINAL CATCHPHRASE

-Over a 3-day period, monitor your media usage in half-hour increments.
+Apply what you learned in this chapter and monitor your media usage in half-hour increments over a 3-day period.
 From the time you wake up to the time you fall asleep, create a chart that shows how much media use occurs.
 If possible, make notes to identify your moods and feelings, as well as the context and situation of the use.

 If you like, you can use a simple behavior-tracking app to record patterns in your use of media, creating categories that are specifically relevant to you.